Menu Sluiten

 Pauline Burmann

-Burmann is the director of the platform AAAT “African Arts and Theory” and works as an independent researcher, artistic programmer and academic advisor, facilitator, curator for the platform.
-She has been responsible for advising for exhibitions and art residencies, collaborating with individual artists, collectors and others, international art institutes, universities and art-academies, media and musea, and governmental institutions.
-The platform has an archive, library and is based in Amsterdam.
+Burmann works as an independent researcher, artistic programmer and academic advisor, facilitator, curator for the platform.
+In that capacity she has been responsible for advising for exhibitions, artist – in – residencies, collaborating with individual artists, collectors and others, international art institutes, universities and art-academies, media and musea, and governmental institutions.
+The platform has an archive and library and is based in Amsterdam.

-She lectured “Art history of contemporary African art and theory” at several universities and art schools in countries including Senegal, Ghana, South Africa, Ethiopie, Nigeria, Egypt, Germany, France, Morocco, Mauritius, Suriname, Sudan, the Netherlands, Scotland, Zimbabwe, Britain at the SOAS and London.
+She lectured “Art history of contemporary African art and theory” at several universities and art schools in countries including Senegal, Ghana, South Africa, Ethiopie, Nigeria, Egypt, Germany, France, Morocco, Mauritius, Suriname, Sudan, the Netherlands, France, Germany, Scotland, Zimbabwe, UK.

 Burmann is board member Deveron Projects Scotland an artist in residency where the Town is the Venue.